fbpx

 Londa Hokusai PsyOnlus Blog

-Psychoanalyst Cyrulnik Boris defines the Resilience like "the art of navigating streams", a difficult and demanding but not solitary navigation because it is related to the external environment.
+Psychoanalyst Cyrulnik Boris defines the resilience like "the art of navigating streams", a difficult and demanding but not solitary navigation because it is related to the external environment.

-In psychology, the Resilience it is configured as a process of mutation that allows hostilities to be transformed into opportunities for renewal and to structure alternative paths, avoiding or canceling those that have become impracticable and enemy.
+In psychology, the resilience it is configured as a process of mutation that allows hostilities to be transformed into opportunities for renewal and to structure alternative paths, avoiding or canceling those that have become impracticable and enemy.
 Resilience to adverse situations therefore depends on a cumulative and interactive combination of risk factors e protective factors genetic, personal and environmental.

 The relationship between migration and resilience